REGIONAL PARTNERSHIP AGREEMENTS: Program Description

 Over time, RAOs have evolved to play a major role in strengthening the effectiveness and efficiency of the U.S. arts infrastructure.
 They draw on their own ability to cultivate public and private resources; work collaboratively across state, national, and international borders; and deliver programming across all arts disciplines.

 RAOs play a leading role with federal agencies, funders, and those working at the state and community level to design, implement, and channel resources into programs and services that meet the needs of the public they serve.
-While they operate independently, RAOs collaborate with each other, their member states, and constituency groups in a national network to assist the National Endowment for the Arts and other funders in delivering programs.
+While they operate independently, RAOs collaborate with each other, their member states, and constituency groups in a national network to assist the NEA and other funders in delivering programs.

 Goals and Objectives

-The federal investment in this area is predicated on each RAO executing an inclusive and responsive planning process in response to constituent needs.
-Partnership Agreement funding enables the RAOs to address objectives among those identified at the regional level as well as by the National Endowment for the Arts, which may include:
+Federal investment in this area is predicated on each RAO executing an inclusive and responsive planning process in response to constituent needs.
+Partnership Agreement grant funding enables the RAOs to address objectives among those identified at the regional level as well as by the NEA, which may include:

 • Exhibitions, performances, concerts, and readings